odaridavid/Material-Design-Android/README.md

 ## Material-X

-My stash for all things material, animations, transitions, Animated VD, Color Palette API, UI design, and wonderful UX combos that I have seen and skills gained thus far.
+My stash for all things material, animations, transitions, Animated VD, Color Palette API, UI design and more.

 ### Typography